adamlilith/airUpThere/README.md

 # airUpThere
 Download, process, and use WorldClim, CHELSA, TerraClimate, and PRISM climate raster coverages

-NB This package is in progress, but some many of the functions already work:
+NB This package is in progress, but many of the functions already work:

 * CHELSA functions (functions named ch*): In progress
 * PRISM functions (functions named pr*): Only extraction functions